mangalam-research/wed/tech_notes.rst

     $ make SELENIUM_SAUCELABS=1 selenium-test

 Behind the scenes, this will launch behave.
-See `<Makefile>`_ to see how behave is run.
+See `<Makefile>`_ for information about how behave is run.

 Q. Why is Python required to run the Selenium-based tests?
 You've introduced a dependency on an additional language!

-A. I've found that JavaScript is poorly supported by the various agents on which I depend for running Selenium the way I want.
-I've tried avoiding adding a dependency on Python to software which is JavaScript through and through but that fight proved fruitless.
-Do I want to spent my time chasing bugs, badly documented code, and obscure or unsupported packages, or do I want to focus on wed?
-I chose the latter.
+A. We've found that JavaScript is poorly supported by the various agents on which we depend for running Selenium the way we want.
+We've tried to avoid adding a dependency on Python to software which is JavaScript through and through, but that fight proved fruitless.
+Do we want to spend our time chasing bugs, badly documented code, and obscure or unsupported packages, or do we want to focus on wed?
+We chose the latter.

 .. warning:: Some of the browser-dependent tests may fail on browsers